What does domiciliary care mean?

 Domiciliary care is ideal for ensuring a person can maintain their routines, with friends or family members helping alongside a trained carer who can offer support at particular times or with specific activities.
 Below, we’ve highlighted why we believe domiciliary care to be a better option than a care home.

-Here at Helping Hands, our domiciliary care is fully managed and regulated by the Care Quality Commission (CQC).
+Here at Helping Hands, our service is regulated by the Care Quality Commission (CQC) and the Care Inspectorate Wales (CIW)

 How to arrange domiciliary care